dasabhijeet/CurlNotes/README.md

-# 🌟 CurlNotes — API-First Notes App
+# 🌟 Stash — Notes App

-**CurlNotes** is a fast, lightweight, API-first notes app.
+**Stash** is a fast, lightweight, API-first notes app.
 Store and manage notes & folders entirely via **HTTP APIs**, **Postman**, or **cURL** — no frontend required.
 Perfect for devs, scripts, automation, or running headless on a server.

 > ⚠️ **Work in progress** — actively developed, expect breaking changes.
+> 🎨 **A simple UI is planned** — Stash is built API-first, with a minimal web interface coming in a future release.

 ---